vmware-tanzu-labs/educates-training-platform/developer-docs/README.md

 For details on the design of Educates and how it works check out notes on it's [platform architecture](platform-architecture.md).

 If you want to learn about future directions the Educates project may take, check out the [project roadmap](project-roadmap.md).

+For maintainers, steps required to create a release of Educates are detailed in the [release procedures](release-procedures.md).